cpatterson/Ultramarine/README.md

 // ...or by building them from the ground up... struct DeviceInfoService: Service {
     let uuid = UUID(string: "180A"),
-    var characteristics: some Characteristics {
+    var characteristics: some CharacteristicList {
         ManufacturerName(),
         ModelNumber(),
         SerialNumber(),